 The internet is full of fabulous facts about everything from current events to the history basket weaving.
 Because of this, as we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.
 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

 For today’s Did You Know we will look at Chocolate Chip fun facts.

 The Facts: Chocolate chips are small chunks of chocolate.
 They are often sold in a round, flat-bottomed teardrop shape.
 They are available in numerous sizes, from large to miniature, but are usually less than 1 cm in diameter.

 - Chocolate chips are a required ingredient in chocolate chip cookies, which were invented in 1937 when Ruth Graves Wakefield of the Toll House Inn in the town of Whitman, Massachusetts added cut-up chunks of a semi-sweet Nestlé chocolate bar to a cookie recipe.

-- May 15th is National Chocolate Chip Day.
+- May 15th is and August 4th are National Chocolate Chip Day.

 - Originally, chocolate chips were made of semi-sweet chocolate, but today there are many flavors.
 These include bittersweet chocolate chips, peanut butter chips, butterscotch chips, mint chocolate chips, white chocolate chips, dark chocolate chips, milk chocolate chips, and white and dark swirled chocolate chips.